Nevadans must have a seat at the table

 Common sense federal solutions to our public land designations are possible, but local communities must have a seat at the table to overcome the "Washington knows best" mentality that routinely ignores the best interests of local stakeholders.

-During my time in Congress I introduced more than a dozen bills related to land use decision in Nevada.
+During my time in Congress, I introduced more than a dozen bills related to land-use decisions in Nevada.
 This Congress I have introduced and will continue to introduce even more.
-The ultimate goal for each individual bill is to reduce the amount of federal land in each county and increase the land use decision making process to locally elected officials, communities, and stakeholders – not by bureaucrats at the BLM or Forest Service.
+The ultimate goal for each individual bill is to support what the counties, municipalities, and other stakeholders identify as priorities through their local planning and zoning processes, and increase the land-use decision-making process to locally elected officials, communities, and stakeholders – not by bureaucrats at the BLM or Forest Service.

 Congressional Western Caucus: